-The 36-credit-hour master's degree is designed to promote a holistic, business-focused nonprofit management thinking process, and will help you develop real-world business skills that emphasize both themission and the business of leading a self-sustaining nonprofit organization.
+At Webster University, the master's degree in Nonprofit Leadership is designed to promote a holistic, business-focused nonprofit management thinking process and helps graduate students develop real-world business skills that emphasize both the mission and the business of leading a self-sustaining nonprofit organization.

-Courses cover topics like governance and executive leadership in nonprofits; marketing and resource development; financial management and budgeting; social enterprises and social entrepreneurship; and alliances, partnerships and mergers among nonprofits.
-What you learn in class at night can be implemented at work the next day.
+Courses cover topics like governance and executive leadership in nonprofits, as well as marketing, resource development, entrepreneurship and partnerships among nonprofits.
+The concepts students learn in class at night can be implemented at work the next day.

-Webster's Master of Arts in Nonprofit Leadership is the only nonprofit leadership program of its kind offered by a school of business in the St. Louis area.
-ACBSP accredited, it allows you to demonstrate the effectiveness of good business practices, even when profit is not the goal.
+Webster University's master of arts in nonprofit leadership is the only nonprofit leadership program of its kind offered by a school of business in the St. Louis area.

 Points of Distinction